SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/06-Deleting-Data-And-Structures.md

 # Deleting Data and Structures

 [slide hideTitle]

-# Deleting From the Database
+# Deleting Data and Structures

 Deleting structures from the database is done using the `DROP` keyword.